StamusNetworks/Amsterdam/README.rst

 You can install amsterdam from the source directory by running ::

- python setup.py install
+ sudo python setup.py install

 Usage
 =====

 You need to install Docker compose.
 On Debian ::

- apt-get install docker-compose
+ sudo apt-get install docker-compose

 To sniff the `wlan0` interface and store data and config in the `data` directory, you can run ::